ibm-cloud-docs/secure-infrastructure-vpc/access-slz-cis.md

 {: toc-services="vpc, cis, secrets-manager, vsi"}
 {: toc-completion-time="1h"}

-In this tutorial, you use {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) to access an application that is deployed on a VSI in a VPC landing zone deployable architecture over the internet.
+In this tutorial, you use {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) to access an application that is deployed on a Landing zone for applications with virtual servers deployable architecture over the internet.
 You set up the required infrastructure and learn how to configure {{site.data.keyword.cis_short_notm}} to access the application that is deployed in the deployable architecture.
 {: shortdesc}

 {{site.data.keyword.cis_short_notm}} provides the global load balancer, caching, web application firewall, and page rules to secure your applications and enhance their reliability and performance.